Last updated on January 19th, 2022 at 06:55 pm

 The CPM or RPM rates offered by AdSense depends on the niche of the website, the audience geography, quality of traffic and the ad placements.
-Since AdSense is a PPC network, publishers are paid on the basis of clicks.
+Since AdSense is a PPC network, publishers are paid based on clicks.
 However, the CPC rates depend on an engagement and conversion metric.
 Niche websites running AdSense can see CPCs of anywhere around 50 cents to $5.
-However, the rates are lower for general purpose and viral sites.
+However, the prices are lower for general purpose and viral sites.
 Adsterra performs well on torrent, gaming, downloads websites and the CPM rates can be around $5 and above for tier-one traffic and $1 for tier 3 traffic.
 Since most pop-under networks are CPA based, you need to

 Adsterra vs AdSense: Payments and Earnings Report

 Payments are processed by AdSense once your account reaches a minimum of $100 and is paid on NET 21 days basis.
 So, you should be expecting your payment hitting in a bank account by 25th of every month.
-Adsterra pays on NET 15 days and they have an auto withdrawal process.
+Adsterra pays on NET 15 days, and they have an auto-withdrawal process.
 So publishers need not request for payment!
 Thus both AdSense and Adsterra offer a swift paying process and on-timely payment.

 Adsterra vs AdSense: Final Verdict